neondatabase/website/content/docs/manage/integrations.md

 ## Suggest an integration

-If you can't find the integration you're looking for, let us know via the **feedback** channel on our [Discord Server](https://discord.gg/92vNTzKDGp).
+If you can't find the integration you're looking for:

+1. Click the **Suggest an integration** button on the **Integrations** page.
+2. Fill out the necessary details for the integration you'd like to see added.
+3. Click **Suggest integration**.

+The Neon team will review your request.